Mooring payments are due 4/15/17!

-The Harbor Master officials and their staff are generally responsible for the maintenance of facilities and equipment, safety, security and emergency response, and management of parking on HDC piers and wharves.
+The Harbor Master officials and their staff are generally responsible for the maintenance of facilities and equipment, safety, security and emergency response, and management of parking on NBPA piers and wharves.
 Specifically, the Harbor Master officials are responsible for the following:

 - Identification of boat owner in case of emergency

 - Sewage pump-out service available at no cost, seven days a week

 - During the peak season, the Harbor Master officials provide fresh water service and garbage removal from the American Cruise Line ships (typically one day on the weekends)

 General maintenance of NBPA facilities includes, but is not limited to, the following: